vele616/monorepo/packages/jobboard/website/content/jobs/full-stack-developer-ruby-react-stack-startupz-com-ZUglH.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/startupz-com"
 companyWebsite: "http://www.startupz.com/"
 summary: "Interested in new opportunities and have experience working with Ruby?
-Startupz.com has a job opening for a full stack developer."
+Startupz has a job opening for a full stack developer."
 summaryBackup: "To apply as a full stack developer at Startupz.com, you preferably need to have some knowledge of: #reactjs, #rubylang, #python."
 featured: 5
 ---